itod/panthro/README.md

 XPath works on a tree-like representation of an XML document.
 So Panthro needs a tree-based XML API available (in C, C++, or ObjC) on Apple platforms.
 The most commonly-used XML tree APIs on these platforms are:

+* [libxml](http://xmlsoft.org/) (iOS, OS X, C, open source)
 * [NSXML](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/NSXML_Concepts/Articles/NSXMLFeatures.html) (OS X, ObjC, closed-source)
 * [WebKit's DOM](http://www.webkit.org/) (OS X, ObjC, open source)
-* [libxml](http://xmlsoft.org/) (iOS, OS X, C, open source)
 * [Iconara DOM](http://www.iconara.net/developer/products/DOM/) (OS X, ObjC, open source)

 Panthro is designed to work with any XML tree API, but requires a small adapter layer for each (an implementation of the `XPNodeInfo` and `XPDocumentInfo` protocols).
-Panthro currently only has an adapter for libxml and NSXML.
+Panthro currently includes an adapter layer for libxml and NSXML.

 To use Panthro with NSXML on OS X: